richarrd92/skillshare-app/frontend/documentation.md

 # Frontend Documentation
-This is the React frontend for the Skillshare App.
+This is the React frontend for the HobbyMatch App.
 It provides a responsive user interface for registering, viewing skills, and initiating swap requests.

 ### Tech Stack
 - **React** – UI library